 If you’re suffering from any of the following common dental emergencies, here’s what you need to know about caring for the problem until you can get to a dentist.

-According to the American Association of Endodontists, with quick action after a tooth has been knocked out, it’s possible your dentist will be able to reinsert and preserve your tooth.
+Having a tooth suddenly knocked out of your mouth from a heavy impact can be quite a shock!
+However, it’s time to take action.
+According to the American Association of Endodontists1, with quick action after a tooth has been knocked out, it’s possible your dentist will be able to reinsert and preserve your tooth.

 A dental abscess is a severe and potentially life-threatening condition in which a pocket of pus in the tooth has led to an infection.
 A tooth abscess may cause fever, tooth sensitivity to hot and cold, a persistent toothache, tender lymph nodes in your neck, swelling in the face, and a pimple-like bump on your gums near the infected tooth.